Author: Stanislav Gorodilov, RKF-FCI Judge

 Any deviations from vertical and parallel rear pastern set break the stability and cushioning function.

-Feet (front and rear): Well arched, tight, with very hard pads and thick coat (brush) between toes.
-Hind feet are slightly bigger than the front feet.
+Hind feet: Well arched, with tight fitting toes and very hard pads.
+Thick coat (brush) between toes.
+Slightly bigger than the front feet.

 Yakutian Laika's paws should be oval, tight due to close-cupped toes.